zhong-j-yu/rekex/doc/UsersGuide.md

 ### concatenation rule as factory method

 Instead of a constructor, you can declare a public **static method** with `@Ctor` for the same purpose.
-The method return type must be a subtype of the datatype.
+The method return type must be the same as the datatype.

     record Member(JsonString name, JsonValue value)
     {